vle-forge/vle-project.org/content/about.md

 VLE provides complete libraries named *VLE Foundation Libraries* (VFL) and tools for models design and simulation:

-- GVLE is a graphical user interface.
-It provides tools to visually construct a hierarchy of coupled models.
-A modelling plug-in can be use to define and to modify the behaviour of atomic models displaying a text editor where DEVS functions can be coded.
-Moreover, GVLE enables the definition of experimental frames.
-Results of the modeling activity (structure and dynamics of the models) are stored in a particular XML format call VPZ (*Virtual laboratory Project Zip*).
 - VLE is the core of the environment.
 The four other applications depend on VLE (that is why the name of this application is the same as the general framework).
 VLE implements the DEVS abstracts simulators and the extensions